labvta/EmpowerAgent--A-Neuro-Symbolic-Temporal-Agent-Architecture/README.md

-# EmpowerAgent: A Neuro-Symbolic Temporal Agent Architecture
+# A Brain-Inspired Adaptive Cognitive Agent Based on Temporal Logic and Empowerment Learning

 > 🧠 From Goal-Driven Planning to Temporal Cognition — integrating **Empowerment**, **NARS Reasoning**, **Temporal Memory**, and **NHMS** scheduling.